huntdatacenter/docs/docs/about/agreements.md

 # Agreements

-This page describes some the agreement structure that is in place for your lab.
-Contact your lab leader for more details.
+This page list agreements that may be relevant for you as a lab user.
+Contact your lab leader for more details on other agreement types.

 [[toc]]